w3f/General-Grants-Program/grants/speculative/stablecoin_acala.md

 # Acala Stablecoin Network by Acala Foundation
 Acala Foundation nurtures and stewards applications in the fields of decentralized finance protocols particularly those that can serve as open finance building blocks such as stable currency.
 Acala Stablecoin Network is a focal R&D project initiated by the Acala Foundation.
-The Acala Foundation is founded by [Laminar](https://laminar.one/) and [Polkawallet](https://polkawallet.io/) both of whom are participants and contributors to the Polkadot ecosystem.
+The Acala Foundation is founded by [Laminar](https://laminar.one/) and [Polkawallet](https://polkawallet.io/) both of whom are contributors to the Polkadot ecosystem.
 The Acala Foundation aims to broaden its membership and industry participants as we progress.

 ## Project Description
 We are building a decentralized, multi-collateralized, cross-chain, community-owned stablecoin system - the Acala Network, to enable true economic interoperability and scalability.
 Along with the system, we are also building an economic model and governance framework to sustain the development, and continuous participation in the Polkadot ecosystem (e.g. as parachain or parathread), until ultimately transitioning the network to community ownership.
 The Acala Network will serve as a building block for other DeFi applications, such as Laminar Flowchain, and will provide new use cases for quality assets in the Polkadot ecosystem, such as DOT and XBTC from ChainX.